-- Tiling, swizzling, and stride properties
+- RGBA packing order, YUV formats, and tiling, swizzling, and stride properties

-Prepare for common use cases, such as:
+- Preparing for common use cases such as:

 - Full-screen games in portrait and landscape mode